-More specifically, United States Attorneys consider several factors when deciding whether to bring claims, and when deciding what remedies to seek, including: (1) the adequacy and effectiveness of the company’s compliance program at the time of the offense, as well as at the time of a charging decision; and (2) the company’s remedial efforts to put an effective corporate compliance program in place or improve an existing one.
+More specifically, U.S. Attorneys consider several factors when deciding whether to bring claims and when deciding what remedies to seek, including: (1) the adequacy and effectiveness of the company’s compliance program at the time of the offense and at the time of a charging decision; and (2) the company’s remedial efforts to put an effective corporate compliance program in place or improve an existing one.

 The Revised Guidance proposes three questions that prosecutors are expected to ask when evaluating compliance programs:

 Prosecutors will assess whether the company’s compliance program includes appropriate policies and procedures, effective compliance training, and a confidential reporting structure and investigative mechanism.

 Prosecutors will assess the extent to which senior management has clearly articulated the company’s ethical standards and demonstrated adherence to such standards by example.

 Prosecutors will also assess how middle management has reinforced those standards and encouraged employees to abide by them.

 Prosecutors will also assess whether those charged with oversight of the compliance program have adequate authority and stature.
 In other words, prosecutors will assess the sufficiency of the personnel and resources associated with the compliance program.

 Part of effective implementation is the development of incentives for compliance and disciplinary measures for noncompliance, so prosecutors are instructed to assess such measures when determining whether a compliance program is effectively implemented.

 3. Does the compliance program actually work in practice?